How do I set the debug level?

 - In case of remote client, you need to copy the trace_rotate.sh script and also change `Runs On Client = yes`

-- In case of remote storage, you need to copy the trace_rotate.sh script and schedule its execution by another mechanism (systemd timers, cron, at)
+- In case of remote storage, you need to copy the trace_rotate.sh script over and schedule its execution by an external program (e.g. systemd timers, cron, at)

 Tags